Kauai Island Hawaii USA

 Poipu Beach - Kauai

-Poipu Beach is Kauai’s best all-around beach for tourists on the south shore.
-Many would say the best beach overall (see photos).
+Poipu Beach is predictably sunny and Kauai’s best all-around beach for tourists on the South Shore.
+Many would say Kauai's best beach overall (see photos).
 Nice wide and rather long beach with a grassy park next to it overlooking a beautiful post-card ocean scene.
 Because a reef protects it, normally the waves are small making it great for swimming, snorkeling, and safe for supervised kids.
-There is good parking and Brennecke’s is a nice restaurant there that also sells food, drinks, etc. for the beach.
+There is good parking and Brennecke’s is a nice restaurant there that also sells food, drinks, and beach rentals for the beach.
 Try their smoothies – great.

 Poipu Beach Kauai